 The provided interface largely opaque except for arguments passed the

 Python wrapping code for gmxapi mdrun bindings.

 Expose the mdrun bindings to the Python interface.
 Imports workflow.py

 and context.py from 0.0.7.4 tagged release of external project at

 https://github.com/kassonlab/gmxapi with minimal modifications.

-#5 Updated by Eric Irrgang 6 months ago
+#5 Updated by Eric Irrgang almost 2 years ago

 - Description updated (diff)